 1.4.3 Contrast (Minimum): The visual presentation of text and images of text has a contrast ratio of at least 4.5:1, except for the following: (Level AA) […]

 1.4.6 Contrast (Enhanced): The visual presentation of text and images of text has a contrast ratio of at least 7:1, except for the following: (Level AAA) […]

-Website operators also have the option to issue a declaration of compliance for all web pages that meet the WCAG’s success criteria.
-These are created voluntarily and in no way affect the accessibility of the website.
-But if a website operator does decide to issue a declaration, the W3C has made the following information mandatory:
+Website operators also have the option to issue a conformance claim for all web pages that meet the WCAG’s success criteria.
+These are created voluntarily and don’t affect the accessibility of the website.
+But if a website operator does decide to publish a conformance claim, the W3C requires that the following information be included: